Floer homotopy theory and degenerate Lagrangian intersections: Introduction

-We will digress a bit to present a generalization of Theorem \ref{thm:cuplength} to the case that $(L_0,L_1)$ is not Hamiltonian isotopic (via a compactly supported Hamiltonian isotopy) using the quantum cap product on Lagrangian Floer homology.
+We will digress a bit to present a generalization of Theorem \ref{thm:cuplength} to the case that $(L_0,L_1)$ is not Hamiltonian isotopic via a compactly supported Hamiltonian isotopy; this uses the quantum cap product on Lagrangian Floer homology.